isalva2/CIM_UrbanScanner/README.md

 In this project, we use a PINN to model the spread of nitrogen dioxide ($\text{NO}_2$) in an urban area using the convection-diffusion equation.
 This PDE captures both the diffusive behavior of the pollutant and its transport due to wind fields.
 The network is trained to predict pollution concentration and wind velocities across space and time, while minimizing both data discrepancy and the residual of the convection-diffusion equation.
 This allows the model to interpolate physical behavior and maintain consistency with the underlying dynamics of air pollution transport.

 The paper “Phy-APMR: A Physics-Informed Air Pollution Map Reconstruction Approach with Mobile Crowd-Sensing for Fine-Grained Measurement” by Shi et al. introduces a hybrid framework that integrates physical pollution diffusion models with neural networks to reconstruct detailed urban air pollution maps from sparse, mobile sensor data.
 By embedding physics-based constraints and using an adaptive collocation sampling method, the model improves both accuracy and computational efficiency compared to purely data-driven approaches.
-We can apply this concept to our project by incorporating physics-informed learning to strengthen model reliability in data-sparse areas and enable continuous, efficient updates to our environmental mapping system.
+We can apply this concept to our project by incorporating the model architecture, and improved upon the PDE formulation the authors originally proposed.

 ### Convection-Diffusion Equation of Air Pollution Propogation